"Less Talk, More Rock"

-Of Scottish origin, Benjy Mudie started out in the music industry working in record shops.
+Benjy Mudie was inducted into the South African Rock Hall Of Fame on 14th August 2002.
+Of Scottish origin, Mudie started out in the music industry working in record shops.
 He later became the A&R man for WEA records, signing such luminaries as Lesley Rae Dowling, Baxtop and Falling Mirror.
 He has ventured briefly into the realms of songwriting, getting co-writing credit for Little Sister's song 'You Got My Heart', but it is mainly for his running of record labels, notably Tusk and more recently Fresh and Retro Fresh that he is honoured.
 With these labels he has tirelessly dedicated himself to putting South African music out there, showing an unshaking belief in the quality of SA music.

 Rock Of Ages is brought to you by Compact Disc Wherehouse.
 Branches: